Quicr/quicr-protocol-spec/protocol.md

 The message type will be set to SUBSCRIBE_STREAM (1) if the client wants to receive the media in stream mode (via QUIC streams), or SUBSCRIBE_DATAGRAM (2) if receiving in datagram mode.
 If in datagram mode, the client must select a datagram stream id that is not yet used for any other media stream.

-The origin field in the name identifies the Origin server for which this subscrption is targetted.  `name` identified the fully formed name or wildcarded name along with the approporiate bitmask length.
+The origin field in the name identifies the Origin server for which this subscription is targeted.  `name` identified the fully formed name or wildcard name along with the appropriate bitmask length.

 The `intent` field specifies how the Relay Function should provided the named objects to the client.
 Following options are defined for